Decrepit car

-A decrepit car is a car that is often old and damaged and is in a barely functional state.
-There are many slang terms used to describe such cars, the most popular being junk car.
+A decrepit car is an automobile that is often old and damaged and is in a barely functional state.
+There are many slang terms used to describe such cars, such as beater, bomb, clunker, chod, flivver, hooptie/hoopty, jalopy, old banger (most commonly used in the UK), shitbox, or junk car.

 Age, neglect, and damage tend to increase the expense of maintaining a vehicle.
 The vehicle may reach a point where this expense would be considered to outweigh the value of keeping it.
 Such vehicles are generally stripped for parts or abandoned.
 However, abandoning a vehicle on the road as a parked car is illegal in many jurisdictions and if a vehicle remains parked, the local authority commonly tows it to the scrapyard.
 Some owners choose to keep the vehicle.
 These old, neglected, and oftentimes barely functional cars have been used not only for transport, but also as racing vehicles.
 Their use has earned them a place in popular culture.

 History

-During the 1930s, particularly in the wake of the Great Depression, the market for used cars first started to grow and decrepit cars were often a poor man's form of transport.
-Cheap dealers could obtain the cars for very little, make aesthetic adjustments, and sell the car for much more.
-Early hot rodders also purchased decrepit cars as the basis for racers, and early stock car racing was called banger racing in the United Kingdom and jalopy racing in the United States.
+During the 1930s, the Great Depression left many Americans struggling financially, making new vehicles unattainable for most.
+In response, the market for used cars grew rapidly, with decrepit vehicles becoming a popular choice for those on a budget.
+Cheap dealers would often acquire these cars for very little money, make cosmetic adjustments, and sell them for a higher price, profiting from the demand for affordable transportation.
+The popularity of these cars extended beyond simple transportation, with early hot rodders using them as a base for building racers.
+In fact, the emergence of stock car racing can be traced back to these early days, when banger racing and jalopy racing were popular terms in the UK and US, respectively.

 A jalopy was an old-style class of stock car racing in America, often raced on dirt ovals.
 It was originally a beginner class behind midgets, but vehicles became more expensive with time.
 Jalopy races began in the 1930s and ended in the 1960s.
 The race car needed to be from before around 1941.
 Notable racers include Parnelli Jones.
 In the 1960s, the Ministry Of Transport Test (MOT) was introduced, in an effort to increase road safety.
-Many decrepit cars that were missing important parts such as functioning brakes and lights failed the MOT and were scrapped, ending the age of the decrepit car in England.
+Many decrepit cars that were missing important parts, such as functioning brakes and lights, failed the MOT and were scrapped, ending the age of the decrepit car in England.

 Terminology

-Numerous slang terms are used to describe such cars, which vary by country and region, including hooptie, jalopy, shed, clunker, lemon, banger, bomb, beater, bunky, old bomb, rust bucket, voodoo, wreck, heap, bucket, paddock basher, paddock bomb, death trap, disaster on wheels, rattletrap, or shitbox.
+Numerous slang terms are used to describe such cars, which vary by country and region, including hooptie/hoopty, jalopy, shed, clunker, lemon, banger, bomb, beater, bunky, flivver, old bomb, rust bucket, voodoo, wreck, heap, bucket, paddock basher, paddock bomb, death trap, disaster on wheels, rattletrap, or shitbox.